magland/dandiset_notebooks/README.md

 ## Usage

 First clone this repo and open in it VS Code.
 You'll need to install and configure the Cline VS Code extension.
+You will also need to install the neurosift-tools MCP in Cline (see below).

 To create a notebook for a DANDI dataset, simply tell Cline: